jetstream-cloud/js2docs/docs/faq/gpu.md

 In the meantime, please only use stop or shelve with GPU instances.

+### How do I used multiple GPUs on an instance for my research?

+The short answer is that you cannot use multiple GPUs on a single instance at this time.

+The longer answer is that this is a limitation of the NVIDIA GRID vGPU driver for our hypervisors.
+Basically, even with NVLINK present, the driver cannot gang multiple CPUs together into a single VM.
+Recent updates indicate that we may be able to use multiple *fractional* vGPUs on an instance.
+Engineers are currently looking into this and we will update this FAQ and the documentation overall accordingly if there is a means to do this.

 ### CentOS 7 does not work with my GPU

 Due to issues with the NVIDIA GRID driver, we have discontinued support for GPUs using CentOS 7.
 We will be removing CentOS 7 from the featured images once we have a stable Rocky 9 build available.